 - Your Health Care Proxy form if you have completed one

-Parking at MSKCC is available in the garage on East 66th Street between York and First Avenues.
+Parking at MSK is available in the garage on East 66th Street between York and First Avenues.
 To reach the garage, enter East 66th Street from York Avenue.
 The garage is located about a quarter of a block in from York Avenue, on the right-hand (north) side of the street.
-There is a pedestrian tunnel that goes from the garage into the hospital.
-There are also commercial garages nearby: 4 on East 69th Street between First and Second Avenues and 3 on East 65th Street between First and Second Avenues.
+A pedestrian tunnel connects the garage to the hospital.
 For questions about prices, call 212-639-2338.
+There are also nearby commercial garages on East 69th Street between First and Second Avenues and on East 65th Street between First and Second Avenues.

 Please arrive at the Surgical Day Hospital (SDH) at 1275 York Avenue.
-This is the main building of MSKCC.
+This is the main building of MSK.
 Take the M elevator to the 2nd floor.

 Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
 This is for your safety.
 Patients with the same or similar names may be having procedures on the same day.